 Most of my work resides in theoretical and computational cosmology, working on both analysis and modeling tasks.
+My current focus is on the generation of synthetic weak gravitational lensing catalogs of the largest bound structures in the cosmos, clusters of galaxies.
+See my recent slide decks for some teasers!

-This work contributes to the creation of DC2 synthetic galaxy catalogs for the LSST DESC, designed to prepare analysis pipelines for LSST first-light.
-Looking forward, I am working toward a calibration of the weak-lensing derived galaxy cluster masses (see my talk from 2018 for a sample).
-Previously, I have worked on cluster cosmology projects, concentrating on velocity-dispersion-mass scaling relations, and using this as a metric by which to validate the above mentioned synthetic catalogs.
+I have also worked on earlier cluster cosmology projects, concentrating on velocity-dispersion-mass scaling relations, and using this as a metric by which to validate the above mentioned synthetic catalogs.
 See my talks from 2017 and 2016 to see a sample of this work, and read my unofficial paper on the subject for full details.

 I also like to maintain a number of creative activities, namely photography and videography.
 In keeping with the theme of this site, below is a brief gallery of some of my (mostly) widefield astrophotography, including a few video samples.
 Beyond this, visitors are welcome to check out my Vimeo and Instagram profiles.